Key info

 - High risk work licence issued by WorkSafe Tasmania

-- Government issued working with vulnerable people or children card.
+- Government issued working with vulnerable people card.

 If you have changed your address or name